-Sahara desert is among the world’s most expansive deserts and located in northern Africa.
-Between Mediterranean to the north and the red sea to the east, a huge chunk of the area has been swallowed by the Sahara desert.
-One interesting thing is that Sahara is an Arabic word that means a desert.
+Sahara desert is among the world’s most expansive deserts and is located in northern Africa.
+Between the Mediterranean to the north and the red sea to the east, a huge chunk of the area has been swallowed by the Sahara desert.
+One interesting thing is that Sahara is an Arabic word that means a ‘desert’.
 There are lots of misconceptions about Sahara desert that needs to be clarified to so many people.
-Here are 10 lesser known Sahara desert facts.
+Here is all you need to know about the arid land.

-Most people consider Sahara to be a hot oven, but between December and February, temperatures plunge due to lack of humidity.
-Some sand dunes in the Sahara desert may even be covered with snow! but there is no skating.
+Like most people think, the Sahara is not always oven hot, though it is the largest hot desert and the third largest desert in the world after Antarctica and the Arctic.
+But between December and February, temperatures plunge due to lack of humidity.
+Some sand dunes in the Sahara desert may even be covered with snow!
+But there is no skating.
 However, Sahara is in history for generating the highest temperature in the world of 136 degrees in 1993.

 See Also: Top 10 Largest African Deserts